-Have you read articles on the best restaurants in Rome and all you’re getting is fine dining and expensive restaurants?
-This list covers the best restaurants in Rome at every price point so you can decide where you want to eat for every occasion.
+Reading articles on the best restaurants in Rome and all you’re getting is fine dining and expensive restaurants?
+This list covers the best restaurants in Rome at every price point, so you can decide where you want to eat for every occasion.

 Pro Tip: Bookmark this article in your browser so you can circle back to it when you’re hungry in Rome.
-It will come in handy.
+It’ll come in handy.
+Check our dedicated guide to planning your visit to Rome.
 Also, if you are looking for a memorable food experience check out our food tours in Rome and other cities.

-The Best Restaurants and Places to Eat in Rome at Every Price Point for 2021
+Top Places To Eat in Rome at Every Price Point

-The word “best” has only one meaning; the best!
-That said, defining one best in a broad category like “best restaurant” is very difficult.
-For example, if you want the absolute best restaurant in the city it is likely la Pergola which is a three Michelin star restaurant that could easily cost you more for dinner than your entire hotel stay.
-That said, it would be hard to argue it is not the best because it is the best.
+Best only has one meaning: the best!
+However, defining what constitutes the best in a broad category like this is very difficult.
+For example, if you wanted the absolute best restaurant in Rome, it is likely La Pergola.
+It’s a three Michelin star restaurant that could easily cost you more for dinner than your entire hotel stay.
+It’d be hard to argue that it’s not the best because, quite simply, it is the best.

-Therefore, we are listing two to three restaurant options in every price category from € to €€€€.
-This list contains the best tried and tested restaurants in Romeat each price range so there is something for everyone.
-We will start with the cheapest and finish with the most expensive.
+That said, identifying best restaurants is subjective.
+One man’s best is another man’s worst, and it often has to do with price points, among other factors of course.
+With that in mind, we’re listing two to three restaurant options in every price category from € to €€€€.
+It contains the best tried and tested restaurants in Rome at each price range so there’s something for everyone.
+We’ll start with the cheapest and finish with the most expensive.

 This is considered one of the best pizza places, if not the best Pizza al Taglio in Rome.
-It is more of an institution than a pizza place.
-It is a bit of a hike from the Vatican Museums but worth it for a very creative post-Vatican tour quick meal.
+In fact, it’s more of an institution than a pizza place.
+It’s a bit of a hike from the Vatican Museums but worth it for a very creative post-Vatican tour quick meal.

 Address: Via Trionfale, 36

-Pasta comes in a plastic container with a fork, napkin, and plastic cup to take water out of a jug which is why they can charge such a low price.
-They sell a glass of table wine for a euro or so extra which will also come in a plastic cup that adds to the charm.
-If you are in the area and it’s lunchtime I recommend trying it.
-It is so cheap that you may not even realize you spend any money.
+Pasta comes in a plastic container with a fork, napkin, and plastic cup for you to get water out of a jug, which is why they can charge such a low price.
+They sell a glass of table wine for a euro or so extra, which will also come in a plastic cup.
+It all adds to the charm.
+If you’re in the area and it’s lunchtime, I recommend trying this place.
+It’s so cheap you may not even realize you spent any money.

 Address: Via della Croce, 8